 LED Interior Lights ($14.99)

 Many Tacoma owners complain about their sound system and how their music just sounds awful.
 I don't necessarily agree, but for those who want an inexpensive way to upgrade your system, this upgrade is for you.
-Here's the install video
+Here's the install video.
+You can buy the tweeters here, the front speakers here and the rear speakers here.

 Please keep in mind that prices fluctuate daily on Amazon/eBay and the prices represented above are accurate as the day of this posting.